 Microlab products are known worldwide for their superior performance and are considered the gold standard in RF and Microwave distribution systems.
-Microlab, A Wireless Telecom Group Company, founded in 1949, designs and manufactures high-performance components such as dividers, directional couplers and filters.
+Microlab was founded in 1949 and is part of the Wireless Telecom Group.
+They design and manufacture high-performance RF components such as dividers, attenuators, tappers, directional couplers and filters.
 These components are generally:

 - Broadband - to allow future upgrades of enhanced wireless services

 - Low Loss - to increase signal strength for improved coverage

 - Low PIM - to minimize interference and improve system performance